Patient-Centered Programs

 Judging sodium in pediatric patients is particularly challenging.
 There is currently no sodium meter that is available to test at home.
 Patients are subject to lab visits, sometimes several times weekly.
 On off-hours when labs are closed, patients will need to be tested in emergency rooms and will be admitted should there be an out-of-range level.
 Blood draws are taken venously which is challenging in children.
 Patients with adipsic central diabetes insipidus will face multiple yearly hospitalizations.

-The Annual Pituitary Brain Tumor Conference
+The Bi-Annual Pituitary Brain Tumor Conference

 This event brings together individuals, caregivers, and healthcare experts, all dedicated to enhancing the lives of those affected by various medical conditions caused by pituitary brain tumors.
 This conference offers a unique opportunity to engage in meaningful conversations, share personal experiences, and learn about the latest advancements in treatment and care.
 From insightful keynote speakers to interactive breakout sessions, families gain invaluable insights into managing the journey post diagnosis and treatment.